Security Home

 While new technologies are changing the definition of home security, more companies are entering the market to deliver more affordable DIY and MIY alternatives to service providers that install and monitor equipment.

-These providers charge monthly monitoring fees ranging from $30 to $70, depending on the package of sensors and smart-home products installed, says market-research company Strategy Analytics.
+According to market research company Strategy Analytics, these providers charge monthly monitoring fees ranging from $30 to $70, depending on the package of sensors and smart-home products installed.
 They also usually require service contracts, which range from two years to as many as five.

-As part of their plans, the companies include a select number of sensors, cameras and other devices with no up-front charge.
-The companies value the included equipment in the hundreds of dollars and, in some cases, more than $1,000, depending on the package selected.
+As part of their plans, the companies include a select number of sensors, cameras, and other devices with no up-front charge.
+The included equipment is valued in the hundreds of dollars and, in some cases, more than $1,000, depending on the package selected.

-Monthly service fees usually rise if you opt for additional devices, whether it's a security camera, smart thermostat, more sensors, and the like.
-Some providers, however, let you pay up front for additional devices in lieu of boosting monthly fees.
+Monthly service fees usually rise if you opt for additional devices, including a security camera, smart thermostat, more sensors, and the like.
+Some providers, however, let you pay upfront for additional devices instead of boosting monthly fees.

 a photo of a smart intercomProfessionally installed security systems can include more than just cameras.
 Home owners can add on devices from thermostats to intercoms.iStock

-Typically, legacy providers also charge an up-front fee (usually called an equipment, installation or activation fee) of anywhere from $99 to $199 depending on the installation, though the fees are often reduced or waived during special promotions.
+Typically, legacy providers also charge an up-front fee (usually called an equipment, installation or activation fee) of anywhere from $99 to $199 depending on the installation.
+However, the fees are often reduced or waived during special promotions.

-These providers also offer in-home consultation to find the vulnerable points of your house, and their installers verify a working install before they leave.
+These providers also offer in-home consultations to identify your house's vulnerable points, and their installers verify a working installation before they leave.
 They'll also find the location with the strongest cellular signal to place a wall-mounted or countertop controller, which uses a built-in cellular radio as either the primary means of communicating with a central monitoring station or as a backup to a broadband-modem connection.

 The top service providers, based on the size of their subscriber bases, include ADT, Vivint, Comcast Xfinity Home, AT&T Digital Life, and Protection 1, which is merging with ADT, says Joseph Branca, a Strategy Analytics analyst.
 And there are thousands more service providers, most operating only in one region, state, or community, adds Strategy Analytics analyst Bill Ablondi.